 This is especially important to remember in the metro.
 As in big cities like Washington DC and London, you need to stand to one side on the escalator, so people can walk on the opposite side.
 In Japan you rand on the left side.
 People will stop behind you most of the time, but wont say anything as they do not want to be rude.
 Don’t put someone in this position, just go with cultural norms and stand to the left.

-Whats with the Surgical Masks?
+What’s with the Surgical Masks?

 No matter where you go in Japan you’ll see someone wearing a surgical mask at one point or another.
 The surgical masks are worn by people who aren’t feeling well so they don’t spread their germs to others nearby.
-I think it’s a great idea that other cultures should adopted to stop the spread of disease.
+I think it’s a great idea that other cultures should adopt to stop the spread of disease.

 Be respectful and take of your shoes

-In some places you visit in Japan you’ll be asked to take off your shoes.
+In some places, you visit in Japan you’ll be asked to take off your shoes.
 This can range from restaurants to hotels and everywhere in between.
 Traditionally, people in Japan do a lot of sitting on the floor and to keep the floor clear of dirt taking off shoes is customary.

-You can get away with English, but learn a few phrases
+You can get away with English but learn a few phrases

 Many people in Japan speak in English, but not everyone.
 However, there were times when I ended up miming what I wanted or was looking for.
 Using Google Translate also helps, but go ahead in and learn a few Japanese phrases.
-No matter the country you visit locals always appreciate it when travelers try to learn some of their language.
+No matter the country you visit locals always appreciate it when travelers try to learn some of their languages.
 Japan is no different.
 Check out the video below to help you learn a few phrases that’ll help you during your visit.

 Smoke in Designated Areas only